samyuh/samyuh/README.md

 <img align='right' src='./images/kimi-no-na-wa.gif' width='390'>

-My name is Diogo Samuel Fernandes, and I am a software engineer.
+My name is Diogo Samuel Fernandes, and I'm currently a software engineer at Feedzai.
 I obtained a Master of Science degree from FEUP and thrive on tackling new challenges and solving complex problems.
 I am passionate about creating highly efficient code and automating its deployment process.
 In my leisure time, I like to read books, listen to music, and gazing the stars at night.

 > "E as pessoas nem sonham que quem acaba uma coisa nunca é aquele que a começou, mesmo que ambos tenham um nome igual, que isso só é que se mantém constante, nada mais"
 >